Children’s Law Center and IMPACT DC partner to improve asthma outcomes in Southeast D.C.

 WASHINGTON—Children’s Law Center and Improving Pediatric Asthma Care in the District of Columbia (IMPACT DC) have been selected by a coalition of 12 funding organizations to participate in the BUILD Health Challenge, a national program that leverages multi-sector community partnerships in order to improve health for everyone.
 Their Washington-specific project, “Healthy Together Medical-Legal Partnership for Improving Asthma in Southeast D.C.,” will focus on improving housing conditions for children and youth suffering from uncontrolled asthma in Southeast D.C.

 “Asthma is by far the most common chronic disease in children.
-And it disproportionately affects our most vulnerable children: Disadvantaged and minority kids with poor access to primary care who are living in substandard housing in the southeastern parts of our city,” says Stephen J. Teach, M.D., M.P.H., chair of the Department of Pediatrics at Children’s National Health System and principal investigator of IMPACT DC.
+And it disproportionately affects our most vulnerable children: Minority kids experiencing barriers with poor access to primary care who are living in substandard housing in the southeastern parts of our city,” says Stephen J. Teach, M.D., M.P.H., chair of the Department of Pediatrics at Children’s National Health System and principal investigator of IMPACT DC.
 “Helping these kids and their families succeed is our collective passion.
 This project will tackle one of the root causes of asthma flare-ups: Substandard housing conditions that play host to a range of asthma triggers, such as mold, rodents, cockroaches and dust mites.”

 For 15 years, IMPACT DC has targeted kids and families disconnected from primary care who were overly reliant on hospital Emergency Departments for asthma treatment, Dr. Teach adds.
 The program partners with them to teach the fundamentals of good asthma care, including how to recognize symptoms, how to control asthma triggers and how to use medications properly.
 It also connects kids and families with primary care doctors.
 The project has dramatically increased school attendance and dramatically decreased Emergency Department visits at Children’s National due to asthma.